 The other two elements of your holiday protection are ATOL and ABTA.
-If your booking includes a flight you are covered by the ATOL bonding scheme, where there’s a £2.50 ATOL fee built into the cost of your flight that guarantees you a refund and/or a flight home if the airline goes bust.
+If your booking includes a flight, you are covered by the ATOL bonding scheme, where there’s a £2.50 ATOL fee built into the cost of your flight that guarantees you a refund and/or a flight home if the airline goes bust.

 Image source: Irina Mos / Shutterstock.com

 All inclusive packages are big money savers that aren’t available with a DIY holiday booking.
 An all inclusive package means that all your food, drink and often some snacks and activities at the hotel are included in your booking, so you can minimise the amount of money you spend while you’re away.

-The beauty of a package holiday is that you get everything arranged for you!
+The beauty of a package holiday is that you get everything arranged for you.
 Instead of going to lots of different websites to book your flights, accommodation and transfers separately, and then having lots of different booking confirmations to keep track of, a package holiday company book everything for you and send you one confirmation so you have all your essential information in one place.

-When something’s the easy option with everything done for you, you’d assume you have to pay for that convenience, but package holidays are often cheaper than DIY holidays.
+When something’s the easy option with everything done for you, you’d assume you have to pay for that convenience, but package holidays are often cheaper than DIY breaks.
 This is because tour operators buy up flight seats and hotel rooms in bulk to create their packages, benefiting from a big discount that they can pass on to their customers.

-Published on 15th January 2016
+Published on 15th October 2019

-Published on 30th June 2015
+Published on 30th March 2018